theguega/neural-mpc/report/main.typ

 #show: ieee.with(
   title: [Behavior Cloning of MPC for 3-DOF Robotic Manipulators],
   abstract: [
-    While MPC controllers offer strong stability and robustness, they can be computationally expensive for real-time systems and resource-constrained devices.
-This paper investigates the application of behavior cloning to approximate Model Predictive Control (MPC) policies for real-time control of a 3-degree-of-freedom (3-DOF) robotic manipulator.
-We present a baseline controller combining inverse kinematics (IK) with MPC and evaluate multiple neural network architectures such as feedforward networks and recurrent neural networks (RNNs) to learn computationally efficient surrogate policies.
-We analyze generalization capabilities, stability considerations, and trade-offs between different architectural choices.
-Our empirical study relies on both online and offline evaluation to measure the performance in terms of accuracy, computational efficiency, and ability to reproduce the original MPC policy.
+    While Model Predictive Control (MPC) provides strong stability and robustness, it imposes a significant computational burden on real-time systems and resource-constrained devices.
+This paper investigates the application of Behavior Cloning to approximate MPC policies for the real-time control of a 3-degree-of-freedom (3-DOF) robotic manipulator.
+We present a baseline controller combining Inverse Kinematics (IK) with MPC and evaluate a spectrum of neural network architectures, ranging from classical regression algorithms to complex deep learning models including Deep MLPs, RNNs, and Transformers to derive computationally efficient surrogate policies.
+We analyze generalization capabilities, stability considerations, and the trade-offs inherent in different architectural choices.
+Our empirical study employs both online and offline evaluations to assess performance regarding accuracy, computational efficiency, and fidelity to the original MPC policy.
   ],
   authors: (
     (